What to buy in Andalucia

 By the way, the choice after security for both olive oil and sherry is unimpressive at Malaga Airport – better by at the source or in a specialist shop, or note down what you like and buy it online later.

-Small things to buy in Andalucia
+What to buy in Andalucia – and save money

 If you’ve read my Shopping in Florence or How to find a cruelty-free Scent posts, you know I love a good scent.
 And what glowed at me in sunny yellow, buying flu medicine at the pharmacy one night?
 A classic Cologne smelling just like the citrus-laden air outside.
 Forget any perfume that tourist shops want to sell you in Seville, forget the department store “designer” perfume, for a simple fresh Cologne, the Alvartes Gomez “Aqua de Colonia Concentrada” is great and one of the cheapest I’ve come across.
 If it’s good enough for Liberty of London… where it is sold at an exponentially higher price.
 You can get some of their products on Amazon*, but honestly… it seems much, much more expensive outside Spain.
 So this is one you should definitely buy in Andalucia.